The Carter Family

 Mother: Ann (Collison) Carter

-Married: Rev. Frederick Cashel on 31 January 1850 in Old Church, Saint Pancras, London, England.
-Frederick was the curate at Ballymore, where Anne's father was Prebend and Rector, and afterwards, Hon.
-Canon at St Asaph's.
+Married: Rev. Frederick Cashel on 31 January 1850 in Old Church, St Pancras, London, England.

-Death: 5 February 1904, at Haddington Terrace, Kingstown in Taney, Dublin, Ireland
+Death: 5 February 1904, at 5 Haddington Terrace, Kingstown, county Dublin, Ireland

 Buried: Dean's Grange, Dublin, Ireland